 The government’s rationale for its ill-considered Voter ID pilots was to tackle “electoral fraud” – a criminal offence of which allegations are rightly investigated by the police.

-So it doesn’t look good for the government that among the estimated 3,981 people turned away from polling stations for not having the correct ID in last week’s local elections was a police officer.
+So it doesn’t look good for the government that among the 340 people turned away from polling stations for not having the correct ID in last week’s local elections was a police officer.

 It is just one of several stories to surface from Democracy Volunteers’ Final Report on last Thursday’s local elections which lays bare some of the trial’s major flaws.